 Economic airfares to and from London are provided at the beginning and end of the scholarship.

 The award is made for the full duration of a student’s fee liability for the agreed course.
 If a scholarship is offered for a course lasting more than one year, the continuation of the scholarship each year is subject to an annual renewal process based upon satisfactory academic process.

 It is helpful if candidates select St Antony's College in the ‘College choice’ section of the application form, though this is not compulsory.

 Please note that incomplete and ineligible applications will not be considered for the Swire Scholarships.

 Following a meeting of the Swire selection committee at St Antony's College, all nominations are reviewed by the Swire Charitable Trust.
-Successful candidates will be notified by the end of May 2019.
-Applicants who have not received the offer of an award by the end of May 2019 should assume that they have been unsuccessful on this occasion.
+Successful candidates will be notified by the end of July 2022.
+If you have not been contacted by then, please assume that your application has not been successful on this occasion.